lemmersj/human-centered-deferred-inference/README.md

 download the [images and features](https://drive.google.com/file/d/19xjk7WnDxLLs9IKcE8atA8q9bIDNZith/view?usp=sharing), which should be unzipped to scenarios/iui_2023_scenario

 ### Running the webapp
+Add the current directory (human-centered-deferred-inference) to the python path.
+This is necessary for the import of scenario_manager.py:
+`export PYTHONPATH=$(pwd)`

 `python webapp.py --scenario_category iui_2023_scenario --consent_form regular --rqd_constraint 1`

 # NB: terminology in code